MohitAswani/ReactJSCourse/3_react_state/README.md

 * So a value which is used in the component is passed on to the parent component and is received from the parent component.
 So both the currently set value and the function which handles the selected value is not part of that component.

 * So such a component is only responsible for presenting the UI and then attaching a couple of listeners or props but the real logic recides in the parent component.

+* Example of such a component is ExpenseFilter.

 ## Presentational/Stateless/Dumb vs Stateful/Smart component :